brunapilotto/PipescRNA-seq/README.md

 --soloUMIdedup 1MM_CR
 ```

 The 10X Chromium whitelist files can be found inside the [CellRanger distribution](https://kb.10xgenomics.com/hc/en-us/articles/115004506263-What-is-a-barcode-whitelist).
-A copy of the whitelist for 5' v2 chemistry is available in the pipeline `assets/` folder.
+A copy of the whitelist for V2 and V3 chemistry is available in the pipeline `assets/` folder.
 Make sure that the whitelist is compatible with the specific version of the 10X chemistry.

 ## Pipeline Usage